ECU Brody School of Medicine: Pirates Vs. Cancer

 Pirates Vs. Cancer is a student-led fundraising and advocacy organization that raises money for local children's cancer needs at the James and Connie Maynard Children's Hospital in Greenville, NC.
 The group was founded at the Brody School of Medicine in December 2016 and officially chartered as a recognized student organization on the East Carolina University campus in the fall of 2017.
 In 2018, the group formally partnered with the Vidant Health Foundation, a 501(c)3 nonprofit associated with the Vidant Health System, of which Maynard Children's Hospital is a member.

 The organization operates throughout the academic year with fundraising efforts centered around an interdisciplinary head-shaving and hair donation event held each April or May on the ECU Health Sciences Campus.
 Originally comprising solely medical students, the group's leadership and participants now spans numerous departments and disciplines including students, faculty, and staff from medical, dental, nursing, PA, PT, and various other graduate and undergraduate degree programs.
 As of the third annual fundraiser on April 5, 2019 the organization has raised a total of $86,050 in gross donations for children's cancer-related needs, with $7,639, $25,008, and $53,403 raised in 2017, 2018, and 2019, respectively.
 In 2019, over 92% of gross funds raised were allocated directly to meeting local needs at Maynard Children's Hospital.

-Telehealth network

-The School of Medicine contains a Telemedicine Center that allows doctors in Greenville to communicate with patients throughout the east.
+ECU NC Statewide Telepsychiatry Program (NC-STeP)

+The North Carolina Statewide Telepsychiatry Program (NC-STeP) was created in 2013 in response to a growing crisis in North Carolina's emergency departments (EDs) due to the increasing number of mental health visits.

+The vision of NC-STeP is to assure that if an individual experiencing an acute behavioral health crisis enters an emergency department or community-based site, s/he will receive timely specialized psychiatric treatment through the statewide network in coordination with available and appropriate clinically relevant community resources.

+The objectives of the NC-STeP ED-based program, as defined in the statutes, are:

+Reduce patient lengths of stay in hospital emergency departments (reduce psych holds to less than 48 hrs.).

+Reduce the number of Involuntary Commitments (IVC) by eliminating unnecessary admissions.

+Improve patient transition to aftercare and reduce ED recidivism.